 What if I told you that you could have those coveted, regularly-scheduled blog posts without the hassle of writing them yourself?
-If your heart leapt at the possibility, then it might be time to consider passing off your blogging duties.
+If your heart leaped at the possibility, then it might be time to consider passing off your blogging duties.
 Check out these five ways to know if an outsourced blog is for you:

 1. Writing makes you feel drained